patogallardo/iskay/README.md

 Results are stored in a pickle object.
 The pickle object is called a 'JK' which has all the variables of interest.
 Like: the ksz curve, the separation bins, all the jk replicants, the covariance matrix, the errorbars.

-### Tests
+## Tests

 Effort has been put into testing this pipeline.
 The folder tests contains automated tests that are done to ensure consistency.
 The method I used was the following: Run FdB's pairwise estimator on an aperture photometry sample, write a single threaded version for iskay.
 Parallelize the pairwiser function while ensuring equal results to the parent functions in FdB's code.
 Once the parallel version is implemented, implement the distribted version and compare results to the parent functions to ensure no data is being missed.

-Modifications to the original code were made such that: variance weighting reproduces the original FdB's code for equal weights, uneven binning tools also are able to generate the original results.
+Modifications to the original code were made such that: variance weighting reproduces the original FdB's code for equal weights, uneven binning tools also are able to generate the original results for equal width bins.

 ## References:
 [1] Gallardo 2019: Optimizing future CMB observatories and measuring galaxy cluster motions with the Atacama Cosmology Telescope